 - Chickpeas– Also known as garbanzo beans.
 Use a no added salt variety, if possible.

-- Peanut butter– Smooth and creamy peanut butter.
-You can use any nut or seed butter, like almond butter or tahini.
+- Peanut butter– I like smooth peanut butter.
+You can use any nut butter or seed butter, though, like almond butter, cashew butter, sunflower seed butter or tahini as a dairy-free alternative.

 - Maple syrup– Gives the blondies extra sweetness, and a gooey center.